rmad17/jekyll-site/teaching.md

 title: Teaching
 ---

-In this section you will find information on the different courses I have been involved in, both as a TA or instructor.
+In this section you will find information on the different courses I have been involved with, both as a TA or instructor.

 ## Quantitative Analysis for Political Scientists